gyulanemeth/bluefox.email/posts/gmail-spam-complaints-google-postmaster-tools.md

 * BlueFox lets you inspect the corresponding campaign, template or automation email.

 That gives you a practical starting point for finding and fixing the real cause.

+To trace a Feedback Loop warning back to the exact campaign, automation email, triggered email or transactional email responsible, see how [BlueFox structures its Feedback-ID identifiers](/docs/google-postmaster-tools-identifiers).